This is a fee you pay to the lender to secure a particular mortgage deal.

 On completion day, your new mortgage starts.
 If you are buying a new property, this is when you’ll get the keys to your new home and the ownership of the property transfers from the seller to you.

 This is an electronic points rating which is determined by how you have historically conducted any credit, for example, loans, credit cards and mortgages.
 If you’ve kept up repayments on any credit you’ve had, you’ll usually have a higher credit rating.
-If you’ve failed to meet any payments, or, say, have a default or a CCJ, your credit rating is likely to be lower.
+If you’ve failed to meet any payments, or, say, have a default or a County Court Judgement (CCJ), your credit rating is likely to be lower.

 This is what you may have to pay if you fully or partially repay your mortgage early.
 The amount of the Early Repayment Charge is shown in your Mortgage Illustration.